How to register for a Competent Person Scheme in 2026

 - What is a Competent Person Scheme?

 A government-backed scheme that allows tradespeople to self-certify their work in compliance with building regulations.
+This eliminates the need for additional inspections by local authorities, saving time and resources for both tradespeople and their clients.

 - Why do I need to register?

 Registration legally ensures your work is recognised as compliant without additional inspections.
+This not only speeds up the completion of projects but also reassures clients that the work meets all necessary regulations.

 - Which trades require CPS registration?

 Trades such as gas, electrical, window fitting, oil heating, and more require CPS registration.
+Being part of a CPS is often a sign of professionalism and commitment to quality, which can be beneficial in attracting new clients.

 - How often do I need to renew my registration?